 Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact VII.
 GEOLOGY AND SOILS.
-Would the project: a) Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. Х ii) Strong seismic ground shaking?
-X iii) Seismic-related ground failure, including liquefaction?
-X iv) Landslides?
+Would the project: a) Directly or indirectly cause potential substantial adver- effects, including the risk of loss, injury, or dea involving: i) Rupture of a known earthquake fault, as delineat on the most recent Alquist-Priolo Earthquake Fa Zoning Map issued by the State Geologist for t area or based on other substantial evidence of known fault?
+Refer to Division of Mines a Geology Special Publication 42. ult he a Х ii) Strong seismic ground shaking?
+X iii) Seismic-related ground failure, includi liquefaction? ng Х iv) Landslides?
 X b) Result in substantial soil erosion or the loss of topsoil?
-X c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse?
-X d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property?
-X e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? Х f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?
-X a.
+X c) Be located on a geologic unit or soil that is unstable, that would become unstable as a result of the proje and potentially result in on- or off-site landslide, late spreading, subsidence, liquefaction or collapse? ct, Х d) Be located on expansive soil, as defined in Table 18-1 of the Uniform Building Code (1994), creati substantial direct or indirect risks to life or property?
+X e) Have soils incapable of adequately supporting the use septic tanks or alternative waste water disposal system where sewers are not available for the disposal of was water? ms Х f) Directly or indirectly destroy a unique paleontologic resource or site or unique geologic feature? cal X a.
 The project site is not identified as being in or in proximity to a fault rupture zone (LMEA Figure 2-5).
 According to the Seismic Hazard Evaluation of the Lancaster East and West Quadrangles, the project site may be subject to intense seismic shaking (LMEA pg.
 2-16).
 However, the proposed project would be constructed in accordance with the seismic requirements of the Uniform Building Code (UBC) adopted by the City, which would render any potential impacts to a less than significant level.
 The site is generally level and is not subject to landslides (SSHZ).